floriandeboissieu/lidR/gridMetrics-error.md

 ---
 layout: default
-title: Common misusage of gridMetrics
+title: Common misusage of gridmetrics
 ---

-The user can misuse the `gridMetrics` function by using a function which is not appropriate.
+The user can misuse the `gridmetrics` function by using a function which is not appropriate.
 For example, the following are not allowed:

-    gridMetrics(lidar, 20, LAD(Z))
+    gridmetrics(lidar, 20, LAD(Z))
-    gridMetrics(lidar, 20, head(Z))
+    gridmetrics(lidar, 20, head(Z))
-    gridMetrics(lidar, 20, range(Intensity))
+    gridmetrics(lidar, 20, range(Intensity))
-    gridMetrics(lidar, 20, quantile(Z))
+    gridmetrics(lidar, 20, quantile(Z))

 1. `LAD` returns a `data.frame`.
 2. `head`returns a  `vector`
 3. `range`returns a `vector`
 4. `quantile`returns a `vector`

-The expression provided to `gridMetrics` must return a single number or a `list` of single numbers.
+The expression provided to `gridmetrics` must return a single number or a `list` of single numbers.
 If it is not the case, the function will crash.
-An internal system enable to prevent crash checking the validity of the input expression before to run the `gridMetrics` function.
+An internal system enable to prevent crash checking the validity of the input expression before to run the `gridmetrics` function.
 The returned error might be helpful for the user.

 ## Example of quantiles